tylim88/FireCall/README.md

 			onErrorLogging: ({ context, reqData, reqZodError, resZodError, err }) => {
 				// do something here, eg save to file

-				return X // log X on the console
+				return X // log X on the console, X is an object literal },
-			},
 		},
 	},